NhatNguyen1502/java-database-capstone/user_stories.md

 _As a patient, I want to change the date or time of my scheduled appointment, so that I can accommodate changes in my schedule._

 **Acceptance Criteria:**
-1. Patient can click "Reschedule" button on appointment details page
-2. System displays available alternative time slots with the same doctor
-3. Patient can select new date and time from available options
-4. Confirmation required before finalizing reschedule
-5. Both patient and doctor receive notification of the change
-6. Rescheduling is only allowed up to 24 hours before appointment
+1. System validates 24-hour rule before allowing reschedule
+2. Patient selects new available time slot (checks doctor_schedules and schedule_exceptions)
+3. System updates appointment_date and appointment_time
+4. updated_at timestamp is automatically updated
+5. Change is logged in audit_logs

 **Priority:** Medium

-**Story Points:** 5
+**Story Points:** 3

-**Notes:**
-- Track number of reschedules to prevent abuse
-- Consider implementing reschedule fee policy

 ---